Ocelot (vehicle): Design

 Designed by Force Protection Europe and the automotive engineering company Ricardo, the Ocelot is intended for use as a light protected patrol vehicle (LPPV) with specialised protection against roadside bombs and improvised explosive devices (IEDs).
 It can weigh up to 7500 kg when loaded.
 This is smaller than most Mine-Resistant Ambush-Protected (MRAP) vehicles, but larger than the Humvee replacement vehicles being developed through the Joint Light Tactical Vehicle (JLTV) program.

 Powered by a Steyr M16-Monoblock diesel engine (6-cylinder, 160 kW), connected to a ZF 6HP28X 6-speed automatic transmission, it reaches a speed of 50 mph in 19.75 seconds, and has a maximum speed of 82 mph.
 Its wheels function independently, so the vehicle's other wheels should continue to work if one is blown off.
 It is claimed that the engine can be removed and replaced in 30 minutes.

-The design is modular, and all of the components can be removed easily.
+The design is modular, and all the components can be removed easily.
 The protective pod where up to six people can sit is interchangeable to allow easy modification according to the vehicle's role.
 For example, it can perform as an ambulance, supply vehicle, or jeep.
 Parts can also be easily replaced for minimum service time.
 It can travel through terrain that would not be accessible to other civilian vehicles, such as jungle, deep mud, or ruts.
 Its cabin is made of advanced composite materials.
-It is claimed that such composite materials can provide protection like metal armor with a composite spall liner, but at a lighter weight, saving fuel.
-Critical parts such as the crew compartment, engine, fuel tank and transmission are contained within the V-shaped armored 'spine' that deflects potential blast away from the pod, thus protecting the occupants and key components.
+It is claimed that such composite materials can provide protection like metal armour with a composite spall liner, but at a lighter weight, saving fuel.
+Critical parts such as the crew compartment, engine, fuel tank and transmission are contained within the V-shaped armoured 'spine' that deflects potential blast away from the pod, thus protecting the occupants and key components.

 The Ocelot will be the first British military vehicle to meet the MoD's recent Generic Vehicle Architecture (GVA) requirements.
 The GVA requirements are intended to create a single, standard digital electronic and electrical architecture for UK vehicles.